CSV Mapping Workflows for Enterprise Site Migrations

 Pre-flight Checks

 Validate schema integrity before ingestion.
-Server parsers fail silently on malformed columns.
+Server parsers fail silently on malformed columns, so catch defects in the file, not in production.

-• Define mandatory headers: old_url, new_url, status_code, regex_flag, priority
+• Define mandatory headers in a fixed order: old_url, new_url, status_code, regex_flag, priority.

 • Enforce UTF-8 encoding without BOM.
-Strip BOM bytes to prevent Nginx/Apache header parsing failures
+Strip BOM bytes with sed -i '1s/^\xEF\xBB\xBF//' redirects.csv to prevent Nginx/Apache header parsing failures.

-• Run automated schema validation via JSON Schema or CSVLint prior to deployment
+• Run automated schema validation via csvkit (csvstat, csvclean) or csvlint before deployment.

 • Audit for common structural failures:

-• Missing canonicalization logic leaving query strings intact
+• Missing canonicalisation logic leaving tracking query strings intact.

 Execution Steps